Polaroid SX-70: Model 1 vs Alpha 1

 This is the most common model among all Polaroid SX-70s.
 There is a split-circle inside the viewfinder.
 The body is chrome, the leather is brown.

 You’ll find this version of Model 1 with either dial marks or numerical dials on the lens.
+In general, type 1s are plagued with many problems because they came earlier, while type 2s are improved.
 There are a lot of slight variations, but to make things simple, we just call them the Polaroid SX-70 Model 1.

 Polaroid SX-70 Alpha 1